 How to Create a Christmas Night in Photoshop

-This photo was taken on summer months and in the day time.
+This photo was taken in summer and it is a day time image.
 And I need exactly the opposite.
-So I will have to turn the photo from day to night and also from summer to winter.
+So I will have to turn the photo from day to night and also change the season from summer to winter.
 Not a very easy task but I will do my best.
 This is an excellent technique practice.

 Select and remove the grass area.
 I will replace it with snow later on.

-Step 2 - Turn Day to Night Effect
+Turn Day to Night Effect in Photoshop

 With the Smudge Tool try to cover the tree from the left side and any other trees that are in the sky area.
 Use horizontal moves for this tool to obtain better results.
 I will cover the rest with snow.

-Go to Image - Adjustments - Hue/Saturation menu and make the following settings:
+Go to Image > Adjustments > Hue/Saturation menu and make the following settings:

 This is the result so far, it starts to look like a night photo.